bin-cli/bin-cli/README.md

 Usage: bin [OPTIONS] [--] [COMMAND] [ARGUMENTS...]

 Options that can be used with a command:
-  --exact               Disable unique prefix matching --exe NAME            Override the executable name displayed in the command list --fallback COMMAND    If the command is not found, run the given global command (implies '--exact') --prefix              Enable unique prefix matching (overrides .binconfig) --root DIR            Specify the directory name to search for (overrides .binconfig) --shim                If the command is not found, run the global command with the same name (implies '--exact')
+  --dir DIR             Specify the directory name to search for (overrides .binconfig) --exact               Disable unique prefix matching --exe NAME            Override the executable name displayed in the command list --fallback COMMAND    If the command is not found, run the given global command (implies '--exact') --prefix              Enable unique prefix matching (overrides .binconfig) --shim                If the command is not found, run the global command with the same name (implies '--exact')

 Options that do something special: